aosystem/galmoji--japanese-slang-text-converter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 🌟 Overview
 This application is designed specifically for the **Japanese market**, offering a nostalgic yet modern way to engage with a unique aspect of Japan's digital subculture.

 - **Creative Character Mapping:** Transform standard text into a visually complex "Galmoji" style.
-- **Optimized for Japanese:** Fine-tuned to handle the complexities of Japanese Hiragana, Katakana, and Kanji.
+- **Bi-lingual Support:** Optimized for both **Japanese and English** users interested in Japanese slang.
 - **Cross-Platform:** High-performance rendering on both Android and iOS powered by Flutter.
-- **Privacy First:** All text processing is done locally on the device.
+- **Privacy First:** All text processing is performed locally on the device.

 ## 🛠 Technical Overview
 - **Framework:** Flutter